woosiiik/flutter-pratice/README.md

 ## Flutter TabBar over the ButtonNavigationBar

-## Flutter FloatingActionButton with FloatingActionButtonLocation and adjsted position
+## Flutter FloatingActionButton with 'FloatingActionButtonLocation' and adjusted position
+> FloatingActionButton is moved at top-right and moved position down using 'EdgeInsets'
+> FloatingActionButton is shown only first 'NavigationBar' in the 'ButtonNavigationBar'

 ![buttonbar](./docs/buttonbar.png)